 If you are interested in becoming a research participant we would be happy to hear from you!
 We are currently recruiting participants for the Notre Dame Study of Health & Well-being.
 For the purposes of this study, we are looking for adults ages 18-75.

 We are also always in need of research assistants.
-If you are an undergraduate student interested in working in a research lab for course credit or volunteer experience please contact our Project Coordinator.
+If you are an undergraduate student interested in working in a research lab for course credit or volunteer experience please e-mail us.

 Department of Psychology